 “Which way is it?”

-I tipped my head up towards the wall that soared skyward just west of the parking lot, with a waterfall high above us like a wild horse rising through the snow then plunging under it again.
+I tipped my head up towards the wall that loomed just west of the parking lot.

-I’d been here a few times before and had been turned back by storms each time, stumbling out of the hills in heavy boots with my skis clattering on my pack.
+I’d been here a few times before and had been turned back by storms each time, trudging in ski boots with my gear clattering on my pack.
 Now the morning sky was clear.
 I kicked steps in crust covered powder up through the steep gully, then finally snapped into my skis and stretched my back.
 I looked down to the lot where my mother still stood beside her car, watching my progress.
 The next time I turned to look back, just before skiing into the hanging canyon, she was gone.

 My plan was to climb along the creek that plummeted from the gap above, then up out of the canyon into the Rush Creek drainage.
 I’d pass above Waugh Lake and head to Marie Lakes at around 10,000 feet and over the col between Mt.
 Rogers and Mt.
 Lyell.
-From there I’d be on the Yosemite High Route, circling south and traversing the southern rim of Yosemite National Park to end up at Badger Pass Ski Resort five days later.
-I grit my teeth against a pang of anxiety about how this would all go.
-As I said before, I’d been turned back a couple times before on this route, by high winds and whiteouts.
-These were also big mountains, and I was alone, and I’m not exactly an expert skier.
+From there I’d be on the Yosemite High Route, circling south and traversing the southern rim of Yosemite National Park to end up at Badger Pass Ski Resort four or five days later.
+For now I focused on trying to get as far as I could this first day–to make the col by tomorrow.
+One thing at a time.

-My camp for the first night was the base of a tree in the canyon side.
-I stamped out a little platform and crawled into my sleeping bag with half my tarp under me and half flung over a tree branch for a roof.
-My body warmed the bag quickly as I watched the stars come out.
-I cinched my mummy bag around my face and fell asleep quickly.
+My camp for the first night was the base of a tree.
+I stamped out a little platform and crawled into my sleeping bag with half my tarp under me and half flung over a low branch to wall off the wind.
+I watched the stars come out with the mummy bag cinched tightly around my face, and wondered if I’d make it over the col the next day.

-The next morning I climbed up onto the ridge and headed west towards the western end of Waugh Lake.
-Trees thinned out and the view west opened in a vault of searing blue sky, ringed by the looming black crest of the Sierras.
-Nearer to me, windswept ramps of snow reaching upwards, glistening in the sunlight.
-I kept my eyes lowered out of the glare.
-Soon I noticed fresh paw prints the size of a child’s hand, with neat impressions of each claw, and a smaller set, the size of a dog’s.
-I was only on my second day, but already my heart leapt at the feeling that I wasn’t alone out here.
+I got moving quickly in the cold, clear morning climbed west towards the far end of Waugh Lake.
+Trees thinned out and the view west opened in a vault of searing blue sky, ringed by the black crest of the Sierras.
+Nearer to me, windswept ramps of snow reached upwards, glistening in the sunlight.
+Even in sunglasses, I squinted in the glare.
+At one point in the late morning, I noticed I was following fresh paw prints the size of a child’s hand, with neat impressions of each claw, and a smaller set, the size of a dog’s.
 The tracks soon veered north towards Donahue Pass.
+I remembered reading once a theory that big cats had no real reason to be so high in the mountains–other than for the fun of it: something akin to the thrill of adventure.
 There was no wind.
 I reached the col between Lyell and Rodgers by early afternoon, light-headed, sucking air into my lungs.
 I hunted along the crest of the ridge for a way down into Yosemite.
+I’d passed the farthest point I’d ever made it on this route.

 The distance and the rugged heights swept out all around me, a vast temple of open sky with a horizon of black, silent cliffs.
 I pushed myself onward, up and over ridges, around immense lake bowls and down steep mountain sides checking my route and thinking ahead–too absorbed and on edge to feel very much alone, though I noticed, by the end of the third day, I was talking outloud to myself as I pushed forward.